Mount Penang Juvenile Justice Centre: Mount Penang Training School for Boys, 1944–1960

-In May 1948, the new Minister for Education, Bob Heffron, opened the converted detention cottage as a privilege cottage (renamed McCabe Cottage in 1976), in line with the new government thinking.
+In May 1948, the new Minister for Education, Bob Heffron, opened the converted detention cottage as a privilege cottage, renamed McCabe Cottage in 1976, in line with the new government thinking.
 The building was redecorated internally, and boys were allowed their own room.
 Although still supervised, the atmosphere was more relaxed than in the main centre.
-Adjacent to the cottage, two residences were also built to house visiting families, further reinforcing the reformation ideal.
+Adjacent to the cottage, two residences were built to house visiting families, further reinforcing the reformation ideal.
 McCabe Cottage represented a new level of privilege at the centre.
 From the opening of Mount Penang, boys had had an opportunity to improve their position at the centre by showing that they could be trusted.
 The remote location of McCabe Cottage from the main centre at Mount Penang reinforced the trust that the boys had gained from the Institution.

-A survey of the former inmates of McCabe Cottage, conducted in the 1950s, found that of sixty-two boys who had passed through it, seven had been returned to the main institution, thirty-eight had been discharged and fourteen were still in residence.
+A 1950s survey of the former inmates of McCabe Cottage, found that of sixty-two boys who had passed through it, seven had been returned to the main institution, thirty-eight had been discharged and fourteen were still in residence.
 Only one of the discharged boys had been re-admitted and one had absconded.
 It seemed that the Cottage was working in the rehabilitation of the boys and helping them make a successful adjustment to life in the community.
 In 1976, McCabe cottage became a Pre-discharge Unit for the Justice Centre.

 In 1946, the name of the Institution was changed from The Farm Home for Boys, Gosford, to Mount Penang Training School for Boys, Gosford.
 The reason behind the name change was that the new name more clearly represented the idea that a varied program of planned training was required for the re-education and rehabilitation of delinquent youth.
 The application of the name "Mount Penang" was favoured over some of the other established names for the area, such as Kariong, as it had not been applied to any other institution or building.

 Since the 1940s the greatest development in Gosford has been the growth of urbanisation in the eastern sector, brought about by road and rail improvements, an upsurge in secondary industries and State planning policies which see Gosford as part of an expanding Sydney region.
 In recent times, the expansion of metropolitan Sydney, the availability of private and public transport and improved road systems have combined to change the development of Gosford from a rural community prior to World War II, to that of a city containing some secondary and service industries related to the tourist trade.
-Agriculture and horticulture continue in the mountain areas but, in declining importance to employment and production.
+Agriculture and horticulture continue in the mountain areas, but are in declining importance to employment and production.